exonum/exonum-doc/src/get-started/create-service.md

 ```

 We have added two methods: one to increase the wallet balance and another one
 to decrease it.
-These methods are *immutable*; they consume an old instance
+These methods are *immutable*; they consume the old instance
 of the wallet and produce a new instance with the modified `balance` field.

 ## Create Schema